Legislative & Advocacy Agenda

-Ensure that rates paid to community-based providers for behavioral healthcare services are sustainable and adequate to meet the needs of the individuals and families that they serve.
-ICOY is working in coalition with the Community Behavioral Healthcare Association, IARF, and the Illinois Association for Behavioral Health to advance this legislation.
+Behavioral health services are essential to help individuals, families, and communities thrive.
+Illinois must ensure that rates paid to community-based providers for behavioral healthcare services are sustainable and adequate to meet the needs of the individuals and families that they serve.
+ICOY is working in coalition with the Community Behavioral Healthcare Association (CBHA), Illinois Association of Rehabilitation Facilities (IARF), and the Illinois Association for Behavioral Health (IABH) to advance this legislation.

 United States Congress

-Work in coalition with other state and national advocates to push for a budget proposal that would exempt Qualified Residential Treatment Programs (QRTPs) from being considered as Institutions for Mental Diseases (IMDs)
+HR5414/S2689 - Work in coalition with other state and national advocates to advance legislation that would exempt Qualified Residential Treatment Programs (QRTPs) from being considered as Institutions for Mental Diseases (IMDs)

 - Ensure continued Title IV-E reimbursement for Medicaid coverage for children in foster care while placed in that QRTP.

-Federal Funding to Increase HHS, HUD, & Dept. of Ed.
-Appropriations [Ally]
+Increase HHS, HUD, & Department of Education Appropriations [Ally]